Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 But you can't leave a murderer.

-So you can't leave them out of the leather.
+So you can't leave the out of the other than that.

 What are you going to do?